-The LCOS LX access point identifies the IP address / MAC address assignment from the DHCP messages that are exchanged between the WLAN client and the DHCP server.
+The LCOS LX access point determines the assignment between IP address and MAC address from the DHCP messages that are either exchanged between WLAN client and DHCP server or ARP requests of the connected WLAN clients are evaluated or ARP requests from the connected WLAN clients, so-called gratuitous ARP requests or ARP replies are evaluated.
 If the assignment is known, ARP requests are answered by the access point and no longer forwarded to the client.

-(1) If the IP address/MAC address assignment could not be determined, ARP requests are still routed to the WLAN with the operating mode set to "On".
+If the IP address/MAC address assignment could not be determined, ARP requests are still routed to the WLAN with the operating mode set to "On".